-The College of Liberal Arts & Sciences offers a BA, BGS, and Minor in Classical Languages.
+The College of Liberal Arts & Sciences offers a BA, BGS, and Minor, as well as a MA in Classical Languages.
 The Classical Languages major trains you to read the great authors of Classical antiquity (e.g., Homer, Plato, Vergil, Sappho, Saint Augustine) in the original language and prepares you for graduate study in Classics and for teaching in some private schools.
 You might also combine your classical language interest with a degree in the School of Education.
 A degree in education with a Latin major allows you to teach Latin in public high schools.

 Sample of Related Skills

 - Read and comprehend works of poetry and prose in their original language(s) from all periods of classical antiquity

 - Know how to place these texts in their literary, social, and historical context

 - Demonstrate broad understanding of the history and culture of the ancient world

 - Describe and discuss the grammatical, rhetorical and stylistic features of Latin and Greek texts as well as the way these features shape the ideas in these texts